developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 We have done all the hard works and it's time for pay off.
 Let's create an `ExternalSecret` and a `PushSecret` to test the setup.

-In this step, as the tradition of this post has been, we won't go into sample hello-world examples.
-We will try to deploy a MongoDB application instead.
+In this step, as the tradition of this post has been so far, we won't go into sample hello-world examples.
+We will try to deploy a MongoDB database and an application that talks to it instead.

 The objective for this section is as follows: